She’s here again, so I’m not having as okay of a day as I thought.

 All right.
 I’ve accepted that Farrah’s basically a mirror of my own emotions most of the time, and if everything about her says, “Write now now now,” then I guess now is the time.

 Writing the schizophrenia fiction piece I’m working on is hard at times.
 There’s a lot of me in it, even more than in most of my fiction, and in a trippy, intimate way.
 There’s a lot of Farrah in it, too—even more literally.
-I give her, from chapter one, the same role in the schizophrenic main character’s life as she has in mine.
+I give her the same role in the schizophrenic main character’s life as she has in mine.
 So now she’s not only my schizophrenia tamagotchi, but one of my characters.

 And my characters, like Farrah, have minds of their own to an extent.
 Many authors think of it like that, but for me it’s even a little more true, I think.
 My characters jump ahead of me both in plot outlining and in daydreams that slip away from me.
 I fade into a somewhat omniscient position in their world and often find it hard to come back whether I want to or not.
 When I do, it’s often disorienting, especially if I totally lost track of the real world and snap back abruptly due to the doorbell ringing or dissociation suddenly clearing or such.
 My world, the real world, goes away entirely, and here I am in theirs, less and less in control the longer I stay in and the emotionally deeper I dive.

 It’s kind of like Ahtohallan in Frozen 2.
 You can go deeper and deeper into this world of sensations and memories that are not your own.
 To a point, you can get back out, though the journey back gets longer and longer.
 After a point, well: